kali/kali.github.io/_posts/2016-02-22-Query2-in-timely.md

 `unary_notify` is "unary" in that it define an operator that has one input (the uservisits key/value tuples) and one output.
-It is "_notify" in that, as we are a reducer and not a map, we will need some access to the shared computation progress in order to know when have received everything that belong to our shard of data.
+It is "_notify" in that, as we are a reducer and not a map, we will need some access to the shared computation progress in order to know when we have received everything that belong to our shard of data.
 Access to this global state is why "timely" is called "timely": each record in the stream is tagged with a "time".
 Time is actually a complex thing in timely dataflow.
 Think about the black board